 Step 5: Optional Step : How to Replace the Plane by a Picture

-I receive a lot of feedback about this project.
+I received a lot of feedback about this project.
 Thanks everybody, it's always a pleasure.

 Some people asks me how to replace the (ugly) plane model by a picture, like the clouds.
 (That's right, the initial model was not really beautiful...)